AlexJinlei/Autonomous_UAVs_Swarm_Mission/README.md

 ## 3. SOFTWARE CONFIGURATION
 ### 1) CONFIGURE OS ENVIRONMENT
 To work with drone, the companion computer should be able to start and login without password when power on.
-Also, To communicate with other drones via wifi, each computer need a static IP address.
+Also, to communicate with other drones via wifi, each computer need a static IP address.
 The flight control code should run automatically on boot.
 Please go through the procedures below to setup OS environment.
 (More details will be added when I get time :) )
 ```
 - Install and setup LightDM to enable the companion computer auto login.
 - Edit /etc/network/interfaces to assign a static IP address to each drone.